kentosama/m68k-elf-gcc/README.md

 $ ./buid-toolchain.sh
 ```

-For build the toolchain with the newlib, use the  `--with-newlib` argument:
+For build the toolchain with the newlib, use `--with-newlib` argument:

 ```bash
 $ ./build-toolchain.sh --with-newlib
 ```

-For build the toolchain with other processors of the Motrola 68000 family, use the `--with-cpu` argument:
+For build the toolchain with other processors of the Motrola 68000 family, use `--with-cpu` argument:

 ```bash
 $ ./build-toolchain.sh --with-cpu=68000,68030...
 ```

-For change the program prefix, use the `--program-prefix` argument:
+For change the program prefix, use `--program-prefix` argument:

 ```bash
 $ ./build-toolchain.sh --program-prefix=sega-genesis-